 - (a) Disclose whether or not the Board has developed written position descriptions for the chair and the chair of each Board committee.
-If the Board has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position. - There are written position descriptions for the Chairman of the Board and the Chair of each Board committee.
-The Chairman of the Board or of the Board committee is responsible for the management, development and effective performance of the Board or the Board committee.
-He directs and guides the committee on all aspects of its mandate and takes all reasonable measures to ensure that the committee fulfills its responsibilities. - (b) Disclose whether or not the Board and Chief Executive Officer have developed a written position description for the Chief Executive Officer.
+If the Board has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position. - (b) Disclose whether or not the Board and Chief Executive Officer have developed а written position description for the Chief Executive Officer.
 If the Board and Chief Executive Officer have not developed such a position description, briefly describe how the Board delineates the role and responsibilities of the Chief Executive Officer.